jasonlin45/data146/project2.md

 #### Graph 2: Life Expectancies in 1952 & 2007 with Logarithmic Transformation
 ![Life Expectancy in 1952 & 2007](proj2images/loglifeexectancy.png)

+#### Which is better?
+Graph 1 is better.
+Life expectancy is not a number that's very interpretable with a logarithmic transformation.
+The buckets are much more interpretable in the untransformed graph, and the data is reasonably spread out across the buckets to give us a good visual comparison.
 ### Populations
 #### Graph 1: Population for all Countries by Year
 ![Population Box Plots](proj2images/boxplots1.png)